Nuts may provide up to 26 per cent less kilojoules than previously thought. A series of studies, from the US…

 Do not give whole nuts or nut pieces to children until around 5 years, to reduce the risk of choking.

 Nuts in schools

-Both ASCIA and many state government health departments (e.g. NSW Department of Health) do not recommend blanket food bans or attempts to prohibit the entry of particular foods, such as peanuts and tree nuts.
-They state that such bans are difficult to enforce, and may also produce a false sense of security for students with allergies and their parents.
+They state that such ‘bans’ are difficult to enforce, and may also lead to a false sense of security, among students and their parents, about exposure to peanuts and tree nuts within the school.
 There is also a lack of evidence to support the effectiveness of such measures.

-- Maslova, E., et al., Peanut and tree nut consumption during pregnancy and allergic disease in children-should mothers decrease their intake?
+- Maslova E., et al. Peanut and tree nut consumption during pregnancy and allergic disease in children-should mothers decrease their intake?
 Longitudinal evidence from the Danish National Birth Cohort.
 J Allergy Clin Immunol, 2012.
-130(3): p.
-724-32.
+130(3):724-32.

-- NHMRC, Eat for Health: Infand Feeding Guidelines Summary, N.H.a.M.R.
-Council, Editor.
+- NHMRC.
+Eat for Health: Infant Feeding Guidelines Summary, NHMRC Council, Editor.
 2013, Commonwealth of Australia: Canberra.